leahneukirchen/nitro/README.md

 - `LOG`: this service is used as a logging service for all services that don't have a `log` symlink.
+- `LOG@`: this service template is used as a logging service for all services that don't have a `log` symlink.
 - `SYS`: `SYS/setup` is run before other services are brought up.
   You can already use `nitroctl` in `SYS/setup` to bring up services in a certain order.